iamshadmirza/portfolio/src/content/blog/class-vs-function-based-programming-simplified.md

 bread.price = -10;
 ```
 This is something you would want to avoid because prices less than zero doesn't make sense, does it?
 Objects should have exclusive control over their data.
-In other words, the objects “encapsulate” their data and prevent other objects from accessing the data directly.
+In other words, the objects "encapsulate" their data and prevent other objects from accessing the data directly.
 The only way to access the data is indirect via the functions written into the objects.
 The code will look like this now:-
 ```
 function Product(_name, _price) {